-Nifty Monthly Returns Heatmap Generation using yfinance and Seaborn
+Nifty Monthly and Quarterly Returns Heatmap Generation using yfinance and Seaborn

 Everyone loves to visualize this market in their own way.
 Python comes in handy when comes to visualization.
 One of the Awesome programming languages to code any level of complexity.
 In this blog post, we will explore how to generate a heatmap of monthly returns for the Nifty 50 index using Python libraries yfinance, pandas, and seaborn.